top of page

 Havasupai is an out-and-back trail with a 2,500 ft. decent, and then a 2,500 ft gain.
 You will hike 25 miles roundtrip over the course of three days, if you make it out to Beaver Falls.
 Most of the trail is inside a canyon without shade, so it's important for summer visitors to plan their hikes around the cooler morning and evening temperatures.
 The trail is very straightforward, but it might be helpful to download the route map from Google before losing cell reception.
 Below is the route with distances and landmarks you will hit along the way.

-Supai Village - The first stop on the hike is tiny Supai Village.
-Our 4 AM start was perfect - we arrived at the village before the sun was high enough to shine on us, so it was a relatively cool morning hike.
-The village is a good place to stop for a well deserved break - enjoy the shade, stock up at the local market and feast on homemade Indian tacos from the little food tent, located in the center of town.
-Before continuing onto the Campground, hikers are required to check-in at the Tourist Office in Supai Village.
+The first stop on the hike is tiny Supai Village.
+I loved out 4 AM start.
+We arrived at the village before the sun was high enough to shine on us, so it was a relatively cool morning hike.
+The village is a good place to stop for a well deserved break – enjoy the shade, stock up at the local market and feast on homemade Indian tacos from the little food tent, located in the center of town.
+Hikers must check-in at the Tourist Office in Supai Village.
 A photo ID, printed reservation confirmation and vehicle license number are required to obtain a three-day wrist band and tent tag.
 (Supai Village to Navajo Falls is 1.5 miles)

 THE CAMPGROUND

 Clean spring water is available at the camp site.
-They stay it's fresh, but it's still recommended to use your filter to treat the water.
+They say it’s fresh, but it’s still recommended to use your filter to treat the water.

 Campers should be weary of the squirrel situation on the campgrounds.
 Squirrels are everywhere, and they are ruthless when it comes to food!
 All food should be sealed and then hung from ropes at your camp site.
 There are also several communal buckets scattered throughout the campgrounds - grab one and use it for food storage.
 If you leave anything out (big or small), I can almost guarantee it will disappear.